JerBouma/FinanceDatabase/README.md

 package that requires symbols should work.**

 ### Understanding the available options
-Understanding which sectors exist in a country can be interesting.
-Not only to understand the focus of the country but also to understand which area holds the most data.
-This is a demonstration of the ```show_options``` function.
-A function crucial to querying data from the Database.
+Understanding which countries, sectors, industries and categories exist is important to be able to search the database properly.
+Not only to understand the focus a specific the country but also to understand which area holds the most data.
+This is a demonstration of the ```show_options``` function, a function crucial to querying data from the Database.
+The output of all functionalities is cut off in this README for illustration purposes.

 Let's start by acquiring the unique countries, sectors and industries of all equities in the database: